ELIXIR-IIB-training/site/pages/training_courses/2025-02-10-scRNA_seq_Workshop.md

 ### Fee

-The course includes a fee of 150 Euros for academic attendees and 400 Euros for industry professionals.
+The course includes a fee of **150 Euros for academic attendees** and **400 Euros for industry professionals**.
 The fee covers lunch and coffee breaks throughout the duration of the course.
 Participants are expected to pay their own travel and accommodation costs (if any)

 <br>
 <br>